EricMFink/ProfessionalResponsibility/_drafts/AdvertisingQuestions.md

 	d.
 The advertisement is impermissible because it implies that Gustav can achieve results by violating the rules of conduct or other law.

-15. Sonny Guest is an attorney who wishes to advertise using the following slogans: “When you need a lawyer, save money by seeing Sonny” and “For your legal needs, Guest is the best!"
+15. Sonny Guest is an attorney who wishes to advertise using the following slogans: “When you need a lawyer, save money by seeing Sonny" and “For your legal needs, Guest is the best!"
 What advice would you give Sonny about the propriety of these advertisements under the Model Rules of Professional Conduct?

 16. Hattie Dougherty is an attorney who specializes in representing plaintiffs in accidents involving all-terrain vehicles.
-She has won several huge verdicts that have garnered headlines such as “Hattie Wins $10 million Verdict from Local Jury” and “Dougherty Does it Again: ATV Manufacturer Socked for $15.2 million.”
-Hattie would like to include a "montage” of these headlines as the background for her new television advertisements.
+She has won several huge verdicts that have garnered headlines such as “Hattie Wins $10 million Verdict from Local Jury" and “Dougherty Does it Again: ATV Manufacturer Socked for $15.2 million."
+Hattie would like to include a "montage" of these headlines as the background for her new television advertisements.
 What advice would you give Hattie about the propriety of this idea under the Model Rules of Professional Conduct?

 17. Rita McCue is an attorney who specializes in elder law.
-She would like to increase her volume of business by conducting a series of “educational seminars” around her state through the auspices of local senior citizen centers.
+She would like to increase her volume of business by conducting a series of “educational seminars" around her state through the auspices of local senior citizen centers.
 She is hoping that many of the attendees will become clients.
 As she embarks on his tour of seminars, what ethical advice would you give Rita?